Skip to content

 Last reviewed

-ConServe describes itself as an accounts-receivable management provider focused on collection solutions for higher education, financial institutions, government, and commercial lenders.
-IRS lists ConServe as a private collection agency that may contact taxpayers on the government's behalf, and Treasury procurement records describe fee-for-service collection of delinquent federal non-tax debts.
+ConServe describes itself as a collection company for schools, banks, government, and commercial lenders.
+The IRS lists it as one of the private agencies that may contact taxpayers on the government's behalf, and Treasury's Fiscal Service lists it among the agencies it uses to collect overdue federal (non-tax) debts.

 • School-related accounts may involve tuition, institutional loans, parking, fees, or other campus receivables; request a detailed school ledger.